 A number of gay and progressive donors, unsolicited, have indicated to us that they aren’t considering requests to donate to the Obama SuperPac because of the president’s refusal to the sign the order.
 And those are high-dollar asks, some in the seven digits.
 We have heard from at least half a dozen major gay and progressive donors that they stand united with us.
 There is still time for the President to do the right thing and sign this executive order, our great hope is that he does so immediately.

 The White House is pushing back on the Sargent article and telling journalists that there really are no problems.
 But if that’s the case, where are the traditional LGBT 527 donors?
-They should name the ones that already have, or plan to donate.
+They should name the ones that plan to donate.

 The decision of LGBT donors to shut off campaign donations over Obama’s refusal to sign an executive order on ENDA has tremendous downstream implications.
 It could have serious consequences for members of congress who rely not only on LGBT donors themselves, but who will need well-funded GOTV support for 2012 as well.